FAQs

 I'm interested in Darden's Executive MBA Program.
 What are my options?

-The Darden Executive MBA Program consists of two formats: Executive MBA (EMBA) and Global Executive MBA (GEMBA), and all students, regardless of format, graduate with the exact same degree: a Darden MBA.
+The Darden Executive MBA program consists of two options: Executive MBA (EMBA) and Global Executive MBA (GEMBA), and all students, regardless of format, graduate with the exact same degree: a Darden MBA.

 How many students are in the class?

-In the Executive MBA Program, we have capacity for approximately 135 students, and each enrolled class is divided into two sections of roughly 65–70 students.
+We have capacity for up to 135 students, and each enrolled class is divided into two sections of roughly 60–70 students.

-Both sections are based in Rosslyn, and each section consists of EMBA as well as GEMBA format students.
+Each section consists of EMBA as well as GEMBA students.
 Sections are shuffled throughout the program, allowing students to learn alongside a broad array of classmates and maximize networking opportunities.

 When does the program start and end?

-Both EMBA and GEMBA are 21-month, lock-step (i.e. all students begin and conclude the program at the same time) formats of the Darden MBA.
-All executive format students start in August and graduate in May.
-For example, an EMBA student matriculating in August 2021 would graduate May 2023.
+The programs is a 21-month, lock-step (i.e. all students begin and conclude the program at the same time) format.
+All Executive MBA students start in August and graduate in May.
+For example, an EMBA student matriculating in August 2024 would graduate May 2026.

 Students receive the full program calendar several months prior to the official start of school in order to plan both personally and professionally for the months ahead.
-Be sure to check out our Calendar page for additional details.
+As an example, view the full calendar for the Executive MBA Class of 2026 here.

 Can you explain the schedule in more detail?

-The core program structure is the same for EMBA and GEMBA: Ten, two-month long quarters, with roughly two-thirds of the program delivered in person and one third through distance learning.
+The core program structure is ten, two-month long quarters, with roughly two-thirds of the program delivered in person and one third through distance learning.

 Both formats consist of the following components: